leonoravesterbacka/carl-torch/README.md

 Or run it all in the [Reweighter_SherpaVsMG5.ipynb](Reweighter_SherpaVsMG5.ipynb) notebook.

+Hyperparameter search for optimization of the classifier is done in branch hyperparameter-search using skorch.

 This toolbox is adapted from  [MadMiner](http://diana-hep.org/madminer) and [CARL](http://diana-hep.org/carl).
 The [setup.py](setup.py) is adapted from [https://github.com/kennethreitz/setup.py](https://github.com/kennethreitz/setup.py).